 In Los Angeles, winter is both the rainy season and the sunny season.
-Between the occasional rain days or rain weeks, the sky is a clear blue, even in the morning.
+Between the occasional rainy days or rainy weeks, the sky is a clear blue, even in the morning.
 The layer of marine clouds that are known as June Gloom actually roll in around May and hang around throughout the summer, making most mornings overcast until at least noon, especially at the beach, and sometimes rolling back in shortly before sunset.

 It may be true that distances in LA often preclude walking from where you are to where you want to be.
 However, there are lots of walkable shopping and beach areas in Hollywood, Downtown LA, Venice Beach, Santa Monica, Pasadena, Long Beach and down the coast.
 Guided walking tours or walking maps are available at local Visitors Centers.
 There are also great hikes in and around Los Angeles, including Runyan Canyon, just a few short blocks from the Hollywood Walk of Fame.

 Traditionally, the number one industry in Los Angeles has been manufacturing, but that has been overtaken by health care and retail in recent years as manufacturing jobs have been cut.
 Despite the cuts, Los Angeles is still the largest manufacturing center in the United States.
-The entertainment industry ranks about 6th.Continue to 5 of 18 below.
+The entertainment industry ranks about 6th.

-There are lots of beautiful people in Los Angeles – highly concentrated in upscale nightclubs and shopping areas.
+There are lots of beautiful people in Los Angeles, highly concentrated in upscale nightclubs and shopping areas.
 There are also lots of ordinary people that make the effort to look their best.
 That leaves the majority of the population just as overweight and ordinary as the rest of the country.

 Visitors to Los Angeles are often surprised by LA's tree-lined streets and frequent parks and green patches.
 Griffith Park is over 4000 acres of green within the city limits.
 The Hollywood Hills and Santa Monica Mountains provide a green backdrop for the city all the way to the beach.
 Even the inner city in Los Angeles is made up of sprawling neighborhoods of single-family homes and small apartment buildings with little patch lawns and trees.

 Driving in Los Angeles is usually pretty straightforward.
 Most streets are laid out in a grid with a few notable curves and angles.
 Few areas have one-way streets.
 Downtown areas are the exception.
 Freeways are reasonably well marked, but you have to be quite attentive to stay on the right freeway.
-Follow the freeway numbers, not the names, since names change, depending where you are.
-Freeway signs usually include the name of a city direction, but that doesn't help if you don't know which way Santa Ana or San Pedro is from where you are.Continue to 9 of 18 below.
+Follow the freeway numbers, not the names, since names change, depending on where you are.
+Freeway signs usually include the name of a city direction, but that doesn't help if you don't know which way Santa Ana or San Pedro is from where you are.

 Several people mentioned being surprised by this one when they got to LA.
-Despite the racy movies, TV shows and songs, LA and Orange County are pretty conservative when it comes to showing skin on the beach, or anywhere.
+Despite the racy movies, TV shows, and songs, LA and Orange County are pretty conservative when it comes to showing skin on the beach, or anywhere.
 It is illegal for women to be topless or anyone to be nude in public in Los Angeles and Orange Counties, including at the beach.
 People will even report you if you allow small children to run around naked on the beach.
 Excessive, but true.

 The nearest nude beach is at San Onofre State Beach in San Diego County.

 LA is the center of the U.S. fashion and clothing industry, and yet LA fashion is predominantly casual and individualistic.
 The nightclub scene is the exception as nightclub bouncers get more strict about dress codes, so skimpy dresses on women and stylin' threads on guys may give you an advantage in getting into some top LA nightclubs.
-But you'll see nice jeans and flip flops next to cocktail or formal attire in fine restaurants or theatre.
+But you'll see nice jeans and flip flops next to a cocktail or formal attire in fine restaurants or theatre.
 More people do dress up for the opera, ballet or symphony, and of course for the major entertainment award ceremonies.